secretGeek/documentation/en/user-guide/when-any/index.md

 ##Idiomatic usage

-Naturally, once you have an observable you can `Subscribe` to it to perform actions response to the changed values.
-However, given the design of ReactiveUI is centered around the observable, in many cases there will be a Better Way to achieve what you want.
-Below are some typical usages of the observables returned by  `WhenAny` variants:
+Naturally, once you have an observable of property changes you can `Subscribe` to it in order to perform actions in response to the changed values.
+However, in many cases there may be a Better Way to achieve what you want.
+Below are some typical usages of the observables returned by the `WhenAny` variants:

 ####Exposing 'calculated' properties

 In general, using `Subscribe` on a `WhenAny` observable (or any observable, for that matter) just to set a property is likely a code smell.
-Idiomatically, the `ToProperty` operator is used to create a 'read-only' calculated property that can be exposed to the rest of your application, but not set in any manner but the `WhenAny` chain that preceded it:
+Idiomatically, the `ToProperty` operator is used to create a 'read-only' calculated property that can be exposed to the rest of your application, only settable by the `WhenAny` chain that preceded it:

 ```cs
 this.WhenAnyValue(x => x.SearchText, x => x.Length)